benjaminfoo/Architect/docs/index.md

 ---
 <hr>
 # Welcome!
-This project introduces new features and mechanics to kingdom come deliverance,
-like a construction-system, a resource-system, a basic crafting-system, town management, etc.
+This project introduces new features and mechanics to [kingdom come deliverance](https://www.kingdomcomerpg.com/) like a construction-system, a resource-system, a basic crafting-system, town management, etc.

-This means that the player can create and spawn constructions - this ranges from simple props to flora & fauna,
-vegetation, houses, walls, towers, tents, chairs, benches, beds, etc. anywhere in the world.
+This means that the player can create and spawn constructions - this ranges from simple props to flora & fauna, vegetation, houses, walls, towers, tents, chairs, benches, beds, etc. almost anywhere in the world.
+Its also possible to build custom constructions like wood-, stone-, coal-, ... -generators which produce resources or items over time.

+**Note**
-Make a backup of your saved games before doing anything else - there is no new save required.
+Make a backup of your saved games - there is no new save required.

-There are _no DLCs required_ in order to use this mod.
+There are no DLCs required to use this mod.

-Thanks to [Warhorse Studios](https://warhorsestudios.cz) for creating this gem!
+##### Thanks to [Warhorse Studios](https://warhorsestudios.cz) for developing and realizing this beautiful game!

+## News
+- Version 0.5.3b has been [released](https://github.com/benjaminfoo/Architect/releases)

 <br>